-The artwork "Filius Prodigus" was created in 1964 by the renowned artist Salvador Dalí.
-Part of the "De Biblia Sacra" series, this religious painting embodies the stylistic elements of Expressionism and Symbolism.
-Dalí, known for his extraordinary contributions to the Surrealist movement, imbues this work with a poignant expression and symbolic resonance that reflect the religious narrative it represents.
+The artwork "Filius prodigus" was created in 1964 by the renowned artist Salvador Dalí.
+As part of the series "De Biblia Sacra," this religious painting embodies the stylistic elements of Expressionism and Symbolism.
+Dalí, known for his extraordinary contributions to the Surrealist movement, imbues this work with a poignant expression and symbolic resonance that reflect the religious story it represents.

 Type of work: Lithograph